FelixEcker/sad/README.md

 sh install.sh
 ```

+## sadhtml
+sadhtml is a tool to convert a sad to a html document, it will be implemented in the
+`sadhtml` subdirectory.

 ## Features and Limitations
 **Features** <br>
 * Supports Formatting using Standard ANSI codes (see `Styles and Colors` in `Example` section)